DONGChuan/DONGChuan.github.io/_posts/2016-04-13-SpringMVC-Annotation-In-Controller.md

 ## @RequestMapping

 Annotation for **mapping web requests onto specific handler classes and/or handler methods**.
-It means `DispatcherServlet` intercepts the request, then the switch request to thecorresponding method determined by @RequestMapping.
+It means `DispatcherServlet` intercepts the request, then it switches request to the corresponding method determined by @RequestMapping.

-1. `@RequestMapping` on class means all handling methods on this controller are relative to the this path.
+1. `@RequestMapping("path")` on class means all handling methods on this controller are relative to the given path.
-2. `@RequestMapping` on method means mapping URLs to this method
+2. `@RequestMapping("path")` on method means mapping requests which match given path to this method

 ### Properties

 * `value` indicates url to map.
-If no other properties, we could use its simplified form `@RequestMapping("/path")`.
+If no other properties, we could use its simplified form `@RequestMapping("path")`.

 * `method` indicates HTTP methods.
-It will support all methods if not specified
+It will support all methods if not specified .

 {% highlight java %}
 method = RquestMethod.GET
-method = {RquestMethod.GET，RquestMethod.POST }
+method = {RquestMethod.GET, RquestMethod.POST }
 {% endhighlight %}

-* `consumes` indicates Content-Type to handle.
+* `consumes` indicates Content-Type of the mapped request.
+A request will be mapped only when its Content-Type matches it.

 {% highlight java %}
 consumes = "application/json"
-consumes = {"application/json"，"text/html" }
+consumes = {"application/json", "text/html" }
 {% endhighlight %}

 * `produces` indicates the producible media types of the mapped request, a request will be mapped only when Accept matches it.